epam/ai-dial-analytics-realtime/dashboards/customized/influxdb/README.md

 🛠 Make sure you've already authenticated via influx auth login, and replace <your-org> with your actual organization name.

-You can verify successful import by listing tasks:
+You can verify a successful import by listing tasks:
 ```bash
 influx task list --org <your-org>
 ```